kevinpastor/zmk-config/README.md

 ## Changelog

+### 2025-04-15

+- Replaced the dedicated Bluetooth profile keys by one that cycles through them.
+- Created all mirror layers.
+- Added the `#` key to the gaming layers.

 ### 2025-02-25

-- Create a mirrored alpha layer
+- Created a mirrored alpha layer
-    - Having the right-hand side keys available on the left-hand side is useful when doing operations that requires the mouse (e.g. moving the mouse cursor and then pressing Enter).
+    - Having the right-hand side keys available on the left-hand side is useful when doing operations that require the mouse (e.g. moving the mouse cursor and then pressing Enter).
-    - The position of the mirror key is reused on other layers so mirroring then entering a layer leads to the same as entering a layer then mirroring.
+    - The position of the mirror key is reused on other layers, so mirroring and then entering a layer leads to the same result as entering a layer and then mirroring.

 ### 2024-10-31

-- Move the gaming layer toggle key as well as the Bluetooth profile selection keys on the other hand.
+- Moved the gaming layer toggle key and the Bluetooth profile selection keys on the other hand.
     - Having the left pinky memorize 6 different actions became problematic in games when F13 was searched, but the key on the other layer was tried instead.

 ### 2024-10-17

-- Replace key presses on the thumb keys on layers with momentary layer behaviors.
+- Replaced key presses on the thumb keys on layers with momentary layer behaviors.
     - Nested taps could occur when two characters from different layers were pressed consecutively (e.g., a number followed by a symbol, where the first layer change overlapped the second layer change).

 ### 2024-10-16

 - The gaming layers change key and the Bluetooth behaviors were moved a bit more out of the way
-- Add macros for common use cases.
+- Added macros for common use cases.
     - The "cédille" accent in French is exclusively used on the letter c, which made sense to remove the dedicated accent key and replace it with a "c cédille" key.
-    - Undo and redo are shortcuts often used but a bit awkward to do with the homerow mods.
+    - Undo and redo are shortcuts often used but a bit awkward to do with the home row mods.